 Demonstrated financial need is preferred, as assessed through the Stanford GSB financial aid process.

 Merit, determined by the three criteria used to consider candidates: intellectual vitality, demonstrated leadership potential, and personal qualities and contributions that will add to the class.
-To learn more about the requirements and qualities we seek in candidates in the Admission section of our website.
+Learn more about the requirements and qualities we seek in candidates in the Admission section of our website.